-11. All reassignment rights established herein shall expire at the conclusion of three (3) years (thirty-six (36) months) from the effective date of the faculty member's layoff or upon reassignment to a full-time tenured position in the bargaining unit.
+Subd.
+9. All claiming rights established herein shall expire at the conclusion of three (3) years (thirty-six (36) months) from the effective date of the faculty member's layoff or upon reassignment to a full-time tenured position in the bargaining unit.

-Section F. Recall.
-Tenured faculty members laid-off in accordance with this article shall have all recall rights and rehiring preference in the same or similar position in the same department or program from which the faculty member was laid off.
+Section E. Recall.
+Tenured faculty members laid-off in accordance with this article shall be eligible for recall to the same or substantially equivalent vacant position in the same university from which the faculty member was laid off for three (3) years following the effective date of their layoff.
 The following provisions shall apply.

-- 1. When a vacant position is filled, laid-off faculty members who are eligible for the position shall be offered reemployment in inverse order of their layoff from the System.
+Subd.
+1. When a vacant position is to be filled, laid-off faculty members who are eligible for the position shall be offered reemployment in inverse order of their layoff from the System.
 In the event that two (2) or more faculty members were laid off at the same time, then that person with the greater seniority shall have priority for recall.
-If the vacant position is temporary or less than full-time, the laid-off faculty who are eligible shall be offered the position, but their accepting or declining the offer shall not jeopardize their recall rights as established in this article. - 2.
-Persons offered reemployment must accept such offer within fifteen (15) days after such offer, such acceptance to take effect on a date specified by the President which will not require a faculty member to be at work earlier than the beginning of the academic semester, following the date such offer was made or thirty (30) days, whichever is later. - 3.
-Persons who decline such offers of reemployment waive all rights of recall as established in this article and shall have their names removed from the recall list. - 4.
-All recall rights established herein shall expire at the conclusion of three (3) years (thirtysix (36) months) from the effective date of the faculty member's layoff.
+If the vacant position is temporary or less than full-time, the laid-off faculty who are eligible shall be offered the position, but their accepting or declining the offer shall not jeopardize their recall rights as established in this article.

+Subd.
+2. Persons offered reemployment pursuant to this section must accept such offer within fifteen (15) days after such offer, such acceptance to take effect on a date specified by the President which will not require a faculty member to be at work earlier than the beginning of the academic semester, following the date such offer was made or thirty (30) days, whichever is later.

-Section G. Recalled/Reassigned Faculty.
+Subd.
+3. Persons who decline such offers of reemployment waive all rights of recall as established in this article and shall have their names removed from the retrenchment list.
+If the vacant position is temporary or less than full-time, the qualified faculty member may accept or refuse the position without in any way altering or affecting his/her rights as established in this article.

+Subd.
+4. All recall rights established herein shall expire at the conclusion of three (3) years (thirty-six (36) months) from the effective date of the faculty member's layoff.

+Section F. Recalled Faculty/Successful Claimers.

-- 1. Faculty members who are recalled/reassigned in accordance with this article and return to employment in the System shall be reemployed at their former academic rank with no reduction in their former salary schedule position.
+Subd.
+1. Faculty members who are recalled or successfully claim a vacant position in accordance with this article and return to employment in the System shall be reemployed at their former academic rank with no reduction in their former salary schedule position.

 In addition, they shall retain all unused sick leave accumulation not used in the calculation of severance pay at the time of their layoff as well as their previously earned tenure rights and sabbatical leave rights.
-If the position to which a faculty member is recalled is within the same seniority unit from which he/she was laid-off, then all previous seniority credit will be restored. - 2.
-A list of all faculty members laid-off within the prior three (3) year period shall be maintained by the Employer and distributed to each university and the IFO. - Laid-off faculty shall be considered to be in an unrequested leave category.
+If the position to which a faculty member is recalled is within the same seniority unit from which he/she was laid-off, then all previous seniority credit will be restored.

+Subd.
+2. Laid-off faculty shall be considered to be in an unrequested leave category.
 After twelve (12) months of Employer paid insurance benefits expire (Article 14, Section C, Subd.
 2.a), the laid-off employee shall have the right to continue at his/her own expense his/her full insurance benefits at the group rate for an additional thirty (30) months.

-Section H. Outplacement Service.
+Section G. Outplacement Service.
 MnSCU, after consulting with the IFO, shall select an out placement consultant and provide such services to faculty members who are given notice of layoff and who request the service.